holochain/js-tests-scaffold/README.md

+# Repo has moved

+This repository has moved to https://github.com/holochain/holochain-rust/tree/develop/cmd/src/cli/js-tests-scaffold

 # js-tests-scaffold

 This is a recommended configuration for developing tests for Holochain DNA packages.
 The point of these files are to write tests that can successfully run within node using the [`holochain-nodejs`](https://github.com/holochainholochain-nodejs) Holochain container environment.